eclipse-tractusx/traceability-foss/docs/user-manual.md

 Select the three dots icon on the right side of a quality notification entry to open the context menu.
 From there it is possible to open the quality notification detailed view or change the status of it.
-Only the possible status transition will show up.
+Only possible status transitions will show up.

 ![notification-context-action](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/quality-notifications/notification-context-action.svg)